What Questions Can You Expect in an Online Interview?

 TL;DR

-• Stay professional, confident, and clear.
+• Stay professional, confident, and concise to perform well in online and video interviews.

 1. Tell me about yourself

-• Key achievements
+• Key achievements related to the position

 2. Why are you interested in this role?